Anton R. Roessler: Shumard Survey

 Roessler himself claimed to have made personal observations on the minerals of Texas as early as 1857.
 He first definitively appears in Texas records in November or December 1858, as an assistant, draftsman, and topographer with the first state Geological and Agricultural Survey of Texas under Benjamin Franklin Shumard, the state's chief geologist.
 Shumard was born in 1820 in Lancaster, Pennsylvania.
 By 1846, his interests had shifted from medicine to geology, which would take him to Texas in 1858.
 Writing in 1887, future Texas state geologist Robert T. Hill commented on the qualifications of Shumard's survey members and noted that "Mr. Roessler, although a young man, possessed a good scientific education, [and] was a hard worker....". and to him is due much of the accurate topographic knowledge of the State we possess at the present day."

 Shumard divided his geologic corps into field parties and they began their field work in January 1859, examining numerous counties in eastern and central Texas.
 According to Shumard, they carefully examined strata at outcrops along the routes traveled and determined, as precisely as possible, their geological characteristics.
 They also frequently took barometric readings and recorded topographical features.
 They noted the presence of timber, water, minerals, fossils, soil characteristics, and collected specimens and samples for further examination.
 Shumard and his staff also began preparing county maps to show geological, topographical, and cultural features.
 Shumard reported that the mapmaking was difficult because the maps in the state's General Land Office in Austin were "more or less imperfect and the surveys in some instance exceedingly erroneous".
 They made an effort to remedy these problems with their maps.

 After Shumard was removed for political reasons in 1860, Roessler and other members of the survey staff continued working in the survey offices in the state capitol in Austin under the newly appointed state geologist Francis B. Moore.
 The Shumard Survey officially ended with the publication of a document chronicling its work in 1867.
+Roessler later wrote that fellow geologist Samuel Botsford Buckley had made inappropriate accusations against himself and Shumard, who was thereby not reinstated by Texas Governor Sam Houston.